Dodge Ram 2500 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Dodge Ram 2500 are $1,186 annually including full coverage.
-Comprehensive costs on average $198 a year, collision insurance costs $274, and liability coverage costs around $534.
-Liability-only insurance costs as low as $588 a year, and high-risk driver insurance costs around $2,556.
-Teen drivers cost the most to insure at up to $4,746 a year.
+Estimated auto insurance rates for a Dodge Ram 2500 are $1,186 annually for full coverage.
+Comprehensive costs on average $198 a year, collision costs $274, and liability coverage costs around $534.
+Liability-only coverage costs as low as $588 a year, with high-risk coverage costing around $2,556.
+Teen drivers pay the most at $4,746 a year or more.

 Average premium for full coverage: $1,186

-Includes $500 policy deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and Ram 2500 trim levels.
+Price estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
+Rates include averaging for all states and Ram 2500 trim levels.

-Using a middle-aged driver as an example, Dodge Ram 2500 insurance rates range from as cheap as $588 for just liability coverage to a high of $2,556 for coverage for higher-risk drivers.
+For a 40-year-old driver, insurance rates for a Dodge Ram 2500 go from as cheap as $588 for basic liability insurance to a high of $2,556 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.